 Fact : When it comes down to it, I can’t make you do something against your will or moral values.
 Hypnosis does not change a person, it just makes them more susceptible to suggestion.
 If I could really control people, I would not be doing this job.

 Fact : It can be used for pain control, treatment of sleep disorders, anxiety, depression, sports psychology and even weight loss.
 It is not however, a magic cure.

 Myth : One falls asleep during trance.

 You won’t be asleep… at least not generally.
 It is like that state right before sleep.
 However, you’ll be in a state that allows you to truly listen and believe in suggestions which your conscious mind would subconsciously reject.

-Melvin S. Marsh is a practicing hypnotherapist in Augusta, Georgia.
-He performs hypnotherapy appointments both in person and worldwide via Skype.
-He can be reached at or afterhourshypnotherapy @ gmail.com or you can book an appointment online.
+Melvin S. Marsh is a certified hypnotherapist serving Atlanta GA, Aiken SC, Augusta GA, Blairsville GA, and Cary NC.
+He performs hypnotherapy appointments both in person and worldwide virtually.
+He can be reached at www.afterhourshypnotherapy.com .